chris-straka/bugtracker/app/fastify-mongo/README.md

 # Fastify

-This one will have a live chat feature for each project or bug
+I'm thinking of adding a live chat feature for each project on this one